MalikTorres/reading-notes/102-notes/reading3.md

 * `git remote` command allows you to view the short names of remote handles

 * `git remote -v` command allows viewrship of all the remote URL's along with their corresponding names.

+## Things I want to learn more about

+* All the different git commands